 Leaving to go to lunch, get a haircut, buy food for a sports/field trip, or running errands are not examples of approved absences according to state law and board policy.
-Without a completed Pre-planned Absence Form, parents may not authorize errands, etc. during school hours.

 Consequences for Unexcused Absences - The following consequences will apply for unexcused absences:

-- 1. It is the teachers' discretion whether or not students receive credit for assignments given during an unexcused absence. - 2.
-Students with detentions will not be able to practice, play, or take part in school sponsored extra-curricular or co-curricular activities, until the obligation is satisfied. - 3.
+- 2. Students with detentions will not be able to practice, play, or take part in school sponsored extra-curricular or co-curricular activities, until the obligation is satisfied. - 3.
 Unexcused absences will result in truancy citations and referrals to court.
 This includes exceeding the ten-day Excused Absences per year.